Do You Need a Kiln to Glaze Pottery at Home

 The Importance of Glazing

-It is important to have some sort of understanding of the significance of glaze within pottery.
+It is important to have some understanding of the significance of glaze in pottery.
 Without the glaze, pottery may not be as durable.
 It certainly is not as decorative as it could be.
-Using a glaze finish can allow your pottery to be waterproof and stain-proof.
+A glaze finish can make your pottery waterproof and stain-proof.
 Also, more resistant to chipping, depending on what type of glaze is used for your pottery projects.

 Kiln Glazing vs. No Kiln Glazing

 When using glazes that require a kiln, your glazed piece of pottery is placed into the kiln.
 The kiln is then fired up, reaching high temperatures.
-The higher temperatures from the kiln cause the glaze to melt, creating a glass-like outer layer of the pottery piece.
+The higher temperatures in the kiln melt the glaze, creating a glass-like outer layer on the pottery piece.

 Many ceramic glazes used in kiln glazing are food-safe, meaning they can be used to serve food without any consequences.
-The glass-like quality of the melted glaze allows the pottery to be protected from water damage as well as staining.
+The glass-like quality of the melted glaze protects the pottery from water damage and staining.
 It is a good idea to check the label on your glaze to know if it is food-safe.

 Alternatives to Fire Glaze without a Kiln?

-While glazed pottery is typically set with the extreme heat of a Gas or Electric Kiln, there are some alternatives that can be done at home to get similar results.
-These alternatives include the use of fire.
+While glazed pottery is typically set in the extreme heat of a Gas or Electric Kiln, there are some alternatives that can be done at home to get similar results.
+These alternatives include using fire.
 You will need to have a fire-safe area.

 Raku Firing